badrul-amin/Retail-churn-predictor/README.md

 ##  Key Findings

-- **41.2% churn rate** in the dataset - substantial enough to justify a retention programme
+- **41.2% churn rate** in the dataset is substantial enough to justify a retention programme
-- **Recency is the strongest predictor** across all 4 models - customers inactive for 90+ days have significantly elevated churn risk
+- **Recency is the strongest predictor** across all 4 models where customers inactive for 90+ days have significantly elevated churn risk
-- **Logistic Regression performed competitively** (AUC 0.71) with full interpretability via its coefficients - a viable simpler alternative depending on business priorities
+- **Logistic Regression performed competitively** (AUC 0.71) with full interpretability via its coefficients, a viable simpler alternative depending on business priorities
 - **XGBoost generalises best** (AUC 0.74) by capturing the non-linear jump in churn risk around the 90-day recency threshold
-- A simple 3-feature RFM model is sufficient - additional engineered features gave diminishing returns
+- A simple three-feature RFM model outperformed more complex feature engineering, with additional features providing only marginal gains.

 ---